BLOG

 If the website goes down, you can read the logs to uncover the action that caused this crash.
 Reversing that, you will have your WordPress website back and live.

 Without a log, you must compare the entire WordPress website with the clean WordPress core to find the reason behind the error.
-You have to ask other admins and moderators for their changes.
+You also have to ask other admins and moderators for their changes.
 As the website is down, they might avoid the blame by misleading you.
-Activity log would be your one source of truth for what happened at your WordPress site.
+An activity log would be your source of truth for what happened at your WordPress site.

 #3 Better website security

 Tracking all the changes gives you better insight and control over your website.
-You can quickly discover suspicious actions like any user disabling a security plugin or turning off essential security features.
+You can quickly discover suspicious actions, such as a user disabling a security plugin or turning off essential security features.

-Not only users but also sometimes a hacked plugin can start misbehaving with other plugins installed on your website.
-With proper monitoring, you can quickly identify the corrupted plugin and remove it to protect your WordPress website.
+It is not only users; sometimes, a hacked plugin can misbehave with other plugins installed on your website.
+Proper monitoring lets you quickly identify and remove the corrupted plugin to protect your WordPress website.

 #4 Post-hack investigation